-Moving around freely shouldn’t be discouraging and uncomfortable.
+Moving around shouldn’t be discouraging and uncomfortable.
 You should be able to move around the way your body was designed.
-Freeing up your joints will help reduce pain and stabilize movements to enable you to begin living your best life again.
+Mobilizing your joints will help reduce pain and stabilize movements to enable you to begin living your best life again.

-So why would you want to continue living with pain and movement compensations?
-You don’t!
+So why would you want to continue living with pain?
+You don’t have to!

 WHY YOU SHOULD IMPROVE YOUR MOBILITY?

 Your body was once a well oiled machine.
 You could get up and down, push and lift without too much of a challenge.
 Now you’re waking up stiff all over, standing for 5 minutes and your back aches and it’s a world of hurt just trying to bend over and tie your shoe.
 This isn’t the way you want to live the rest of your life.
 Your body was designed to move freely without numerous compensations.
 But if you are not regularly going through a mobility routine, you’re living each day with compensations and unnecessary pains.